contao/docs/docs/dev/reference/config.md

 However, protecting your users from CSRF attacks but let them submit the form via unsecured `http` connections is not really a valid use case.
     {{% /notice %}}

+{{% notice info %}}
+Some of the environment variables, like `DATABASE_URL` and `APP_SECRET` replace their respective counterparts of the `config/parameters.yml` and thus you should not use these parameters, if you are using the environment variable instead.
+{{% /notice %}}

 [Contao_ME]: ../../getting-started/initial-setup/managed-edition